The curious paradox is that when I accept myself just as I am, then I can change.

 Self-acceptance is not the same as ego-edification.
 It is being able to see both your positive and negative traits.
 This means we must observe ourselves without judgment.
 Accepting myself just as I am is the key.

 Self-observation is a skill.
-It involves learning to observe thoughts without judgement.
+It involves learning to observe thoughts without judgment.
 To do this we must first distinguish between thoughts and silence.
 We only reach silence when we can cease the internal chatter of the active mind.
 We do this through proper meditation.
 Then, we can observe the Ego.
 This is the paradox.
 When we disengage the Ego, the real you can show up.

-It’s the ability to see your behavior, decisions, and the personality and instincts.
+It’s the ability to see your behavior, decisions, and personality and instincts.
 It’s the default settings of Ego which cause you to act out.
-Understanding these mechanisms gives us the opportunity to observe and then choose rather than just acting out.
+Understanding these mechanisms allows us to observe and then choose rather than just acting out.
 It is from this vantage point of reference you can make desired changes in thinking and behavior.
 So, when I accept myself just as I am then I can change.
-This is becomes the formula to move from Ego-edification to Ego-identification.
+This becomes the formula to move from Ego-edification to Ego-identification.

 Ego-Edification Vs Ego-Identification